-unless that person is registered in terms of this Act.
+unless that person is registered in terms of this Act for such purpose.

-(2) Any person who contravenes subsections (1) is guilty of an offence, and on conviction liable to the penalties specified in section 57(b).
+(2) Any person who contravenes subsections (1) is guilty of an offence, and on conviction liable to the penalties specified in section 58(b).

-Minimum requirements of study for registration
+18. Minimum requirements of study for registration

-- 19. (1) The Minister may prescribe from time to time, on the recommendation of the Council and in respect of the professions to which this Act applies, the qualifications obtained by virtue of examinations conducted by any educational institution or other examining authority, which, when held singly or conjointly with any other qualification, entitles the holder thereof to registration in terms of this Act, if that holder has complied, before or in connection with or after the acquisition of the qualification concerned, with such other requirements and conditions as may be prescribed in terms of or required by this Act in respect of such registration. - (2) No qualification obtained by virtue of examinations conducted by an educational institution or other examining authority situated outside Namibia may be prescribed in terms of subsection (1), unless - - (a) such qualification entitles the holder thereof to practise the profession concerned in the country or state in which such educational institution or other examining authority is situated; and - (b) the Minister is satisfied that such qualification is of a standard of professional education not lower than the qualification prescribed in terms of subsection (1) in respect of the profession concerned.
+(1) The Minister may prescribe from time to time, on the recommendation of the Council and in respect of the professions to which this Act applies, the qualifications obtained by virtue of examinations conducted by any educational institution or other examining authority, which, when held singly or conjointly with any other qualification, entitles the holder thereof to registration in terms of this Act, if that holder has complied, before or in connection with or after the acquisition of the qualification concerned, with such other requirements and conditions as may be prescribed in terms of or required by this Act in respect of such registration.

-- (3) The Minister may prescribe, on the recommendation of the Council, the requirements with which the examining authorities referred to in subsection (1) must comply. - (4) For the purposes of this section, "other examining authority" means any examining authority recognised by the Minister by notice in the Gazette for the purposes specified in such notice.
+- (a) such qualification entitles the holder thereof to practise the profession concerned in the country or state in which such educational institution or other examining authority is situated; and - (b) the Minister is satisfied that such qualification is of a standard of professional education not lower than the qualification prescribed in terms of subsection (1) in respect of the profession concerned. - (3) The Minister may prescribe, on the recommendation of the Council, the requirements with which the examining authorities referred to in subsection (1) must comply. - (4) For the purposes of this section, "other examining authority" means any examining authority recognised by the Minister by notice in the Gazette for the purposes specified in such notice.

-Application for registration
+19. Application for registration

-- 20. (1) Any person who wishes to be registered in terms of this Act must submit to the registrar an application in the form determined by the Council. - (2) An application referred to in subsection (1) must be accompanied by - - (a) the certificate relating to any qualification upon which the applicant relies for registration in terms of this Act, or a photocopy or other copy of such certificate duly certified by a commissioner of oaths, to the satisfaction of the registrar, as a true copy of the original; - (b) if any period of practical training is prescribed in respect of the profession concerned, written proof to the satisfaction of the Council that the applicant has satisfactorily completed the period of practical training so prescribed and has met all the requirements prescribed in respect of such practical training; - (c) if the applicant was registered previously in a country other than Namibia to practise the profession in respect of which registration is applied for, or is at the time of such application for registration still so registered, a letter of good standing from the registering authority concerned of each country in which the applicant was registered or practised his or her profession during the five years immediately preceding the date of the application, or is still so registered or practising, which certificate must be issued not more than 120 days before the date of the submission of such application; - (d) such documents and information as may be prescribed in respect of such application; - (e) such additional documents or information as the registrar or the Council may require in respect of such application; and - (f) payment of the fees determined by the Council in respect of such application, or written proof of the payment thereof to the Council. - (3) Notwithstanding paragraph (a) of subsection (2), the Council may require that a copy of a certificate referred to in that paragraph must be verified in the manner determined by the Council.
+- (1) Any person who wishes to be registered in terms of this Act must submit to the registrar an application in the form determined by the Council. - (2) An application referred to in subsection (1) must be accompanied by - - (a) the certificate relating to any qualification upon which the applicant relies for registration in terms of this Act, or a photocopy or other copy of such certificate duly certified by a commissioner of oaths, to the satisfaction of the registrar, as a true copy of the original; - (b) if any period of practical training is prescribed in respect of the profession concerned, written proof to the satisfaction of the Council that the applicant has satisfactorily completed the period of practical training so prescribed and has met all the requirements prescribed in respect of such practical training; - (c) if the applicant was registered previously in a country other than Namibia to practise the profession in respect of which registration is applied for, or is at the time of such application for registration still so registered, a letter of good standing from the registering authority concerned of each country in which the applicant was registered or practised his or her profession during the five years immediately preceding the date of the application, or is still so registered or practising, which certificate must be issued not more than 120 days before the date of the submission of such application; - (d) such documents and information as may be prescribed in respect of such application; - (e) such additional documents or information as the registrar or the Council may require in respect of such application; and - (f) payment of the fees determined by the Council in respect of such application, or written proof of the payment thereof to the Council. - (3) Notwithstanding paragraph (a) of subsection (2), the Council may require that a copy of a certificate referred to in that paragraph must be verified in the manner determined by the Council.

-Procedures relating to registration
+20. Procedures relating to registration